GeorginaCarlisle/take-control-frontend-app/README.md

 See user stories 12, 15 and 16 within the [scope plane of design](#the-scope-plane).

+#### Improved navigation

+Currently when creating a new goal when on mobile, the goal appears as a new tab, you get a success message and the form clears.
+But you are still left within the opened create a new goal section.
+In future logic will be added on form submission that will close the create a new goal section and open up the newly created goal.

+Currently the only link from the take action page back into the plan is by clicking on the focus image next to each task, which will take the user into that focus area.
+In future extra logic will be added that will open up the linked goal (if there is one) and highlight the specific task.

 #### Ranking focus areas

 In future there will be an option to rank focus areas, with the ordering of backlog tasks by focus showing the highest ranked focus area first.
 This will provide another way for users to be able to prioritise which tasks to work on first.